Shreya123Sahu/Image-Gallery/README.md

 # Image-Gallery
-A collection of images of "Lifestyle in Mumbai" are showcased in this image gallery using HTML and CSS ~AIM~:The aim of creating this mini-project is to create an Image gallery showcasing the LIFESTYLE OF MUMBAI.
+"THE Lifestyle of Mumbai" is showcased in this image gallery using HTML and CSS

+~AIM~:The aim of creating this mini-project is to create an Image gallery showcasing the LIFESTYLE OF MUMBAI.
 ~TECH STACK~: 1.HTML
               2.CSS--CSS_GRID(used majorly)